chrisdedman/chrisdedman/README.md

 </p>

 ## About Me
-I am a first-generation Computer Science student pursuing a Bachelor of Science degree.
+I recently graduated (May 2025) with a Bachelor of Science in Computer Science, and I'm proud to be a first-generation college graduate.
+I bring a strong passion for programming and a deep curiosity for learning new technologies.
 My passion lies in programming, and I'm deeply interested in exploring various areas of software engineering.
-I have experience with several programming languages, including Python, C/C++, Java, TypeScript, Elixir, and Go.
+I have experience with several programming languages, including Python, C, C++, Java, TypeScript, Elixir, and Go.
 I've also learned the fundamentals of Assembly Language (MASM for x86).
-Currently, I'm focused on learning embedded systems software engineering and low-level programming (ARM Assembly).

 I am leading the [Sandbox Science](https://github.com/sandbox-science) open-source group as well as currently working on a [code editor](https://github.com/sandbox-science/CodeAstra) project to improve my skills in software development, UI/UX design, and team lead as I am working with a group of students from California States University, Dominguez Hills.
 The project focuses on creating a customizable and efficient code editing experience, with features for developers of all levels.
 Feel free to check it out!